1st April 2018

 The distance is more likely to be 11km, including the Trevelgue Head detour.

 The second major incident of the trip began a little before 5am this morning when this picture was taken.
+My host told me the story later.

 The first incident?
 A heart attack victim laying on the road in Penzance.
 The paramedics had given up.
 Picture in my head only.